Training-room_banner

 • Having attended Cerebrum Basic Training.

-• Have a good knowledge about studio setups and how various devices interact.
-But also about requirements in studios on the operational level.
+• Have a good knowledge of studio setups and how various devices interact.
+But also of requirements in studios on the operational level.

-• Prior to the remote training, the trainee needs to have installed Cerebrum locally on his personal computer and enabled a demo-mode license – this will be used for hands-on exercises.
+• Prior to the remote training, the trainee needs to have Cerebrum installed locally on his/her personal computer and enabled a demo-mode license.

 Course content